Jia0612/Jia0612/README.md

-# Hi, I'm Riley 👋
+# Hi, I'm Riley 👋 An "aggressive" AI learner :)

 **English** · [中文](README.zh-CN.md)

+I started out as an advertising major at UIUC with no technical background, then went on to build MarTech and AdTech solutions for leading global brands such as L’Oréal and Gucci.

+That work gave me plenty of product ideas—but not yet the technical skills to build them myself.
+That gap led me to study computer science at Columbia and Georgia Tech, and eventually to build the tools I wish I’d had when I was starting out.

+I believe code shouldn’t be a gatekeeper.
+It should be explained clearly enough for a middle schooler to understand.

-Riley is an "aggressive" AI learner, devotes to make learning as exciting as gaming.
+Let’s make learning as exciting as gaming!

-I build tools that make engineering more approachable for beginners.

-Happy learning—and happy building!

 💼 [LinkedIn](https://www.linkedin.com/in/shujie0607/)